Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 3. Enter the following settings in the *Security* section.

      - *Basic authentication*
          In the *Payments* module connection credentials, you have defined the credentials for the notification user.
-You must declare these credentials also in the Adyen backend settings, so that you can get notifications from Adyen.
+You must declare these credentials also in the Adyen&trade; backend settings, so that you can get notifications from Adyen&trade;.

          ![Basic authentification](../../Assets/Screenshots/Adyen/Integration/BasicAuthentification.png)